Delta doesn’t buy many new planes. It sees more profit in acquiring used airframes and retrofitting newer systems and interiors.

 On November 7, 2017, I flew from NRT to DTW in Delta’s vaunted A350 business-class suites.
 This is my unusually lengthy report on that flight.

-Flying a new airplane is fun and exciting.
+Flying a brand new airplane is fun and exciting.
 This flight, however, was bittersweet.
 The arrival of A350s spelled the end of the 747s that Delta/Northwest had been flying to NRT for nearly three decades.
-Over the last 20 years, I’ve flown those 747s to or from NRT dozens of times.
-Today, twin-engine, long-range widebodies, are the darlings of the airline industry.
+Over the last 20 years or so, I’ve flown those 747s to or from NRT dozens of times.
+Today, twin-engine, long-range wide bodies, are the darlings of the airline industry.

 On October 31, I got a peek at the A350 business-class section while on the way to premium economy.

-Having been quite pleased with premium economy, I was looking forward to checking out the Delta One Suite.
+Having been quite pleased with premium economy, as I made my way from the Delta Sky Club, I was looking forward to checking out the Delta One Suite.
 Would it measure up to the hype?

 DL 276 was scheduled to depart at 17:50 from Terminal 1 Gate 25.
 Boarding was to begin at 17:20.
 That seemed like a problem for an on-time departure.
-Delta and most other US airlines try to begin boarding 40 to as much as 50 minutes before scheduled departure for domestic flights on narrowbody aircraft.
-The A350 is a widebody with over 300 passengers.
+The A350-900 accommodates over 300 passengers.
+Delta and most other US airlines try to begin boarding 40 to as much as 50 minutes before scheduled departure for domestic flights on narrow – body aircraft.
+And many international flights start boarding 60 minutes before departure.
+Allowing only 30 minutes for boarding this flight seemed ambitious.

 Delta’s website provides some of the specifications for its A350-900: